(eth' in il) (es tra dye' ol) (et oh noe jes' trel)

 - When it is time to remove the contraceptive ring, hook your index finger under the front rim or hold the rim between your index and middle fingers and pull it out.

-- Put the used ring into the foil pouch and throw it away in a trash can that is out of the reach of children and pets.
+- Put the used ring into the foil pouch and discard it safely, so that it is out of the reach of children and pets.
 Do not throw the used ring in the toilet.

 - Wash your hands.